laravel/docs/ioc.md

 <a name="service-providers"></a>
 ## Service Providers

 Think of Service Providers as a way to bootstrap components in your application.
-Within a service provider you might register your custom commands with Artisan, custom auth drivers or as a convenient place to group IoC registrations.
+Within a service provider you might register your custom commands with Artisan, register custom auth drivers or as a convenient place to group IoC registrations.
 You can create a service provider class to bootstrap a third-party library and make it easily used from within your application.

 In fact, most of the core Laravel components include service providers.
 All of the registered service providers for your application are listed in the `providers` array of the `app/config/app.php` configuration file.